scasexp/mca/BACK/readme.md

 # # Backend dev technical test

-This aplication is a Spring Boot app that serve the main rest API in http://localhost:5001/swagger-ui.html
+This aplication is a Spring Boot App that serve the main rest API in http://localhost:5001/swagger-ui.html

 ## Requirements